-11 l % of th e total
+11 % of the total

 Question A.1 A.2 B.1 B.2 B.3 B.4 Total

 Points 6 4 5 3 3 3 24

 Score

-In the future, hydrogen will likely be a fossil fuel independent energy source.
-In this question, we will consider the hydrogen-storage process in a metal, which is related to hydrogen-transport and hydrogen-storage technology.
+Hydrogen is expected to be a future energy source that does not depend on fossil fuels.
+Here, we will consider the hydrogen-storage process in a metal, which is related to hydrogen-transport and -storage technology.

-When hydrogen is absorbed into the bulk of a metal via its surface, consider the adsorption process of hydrogen at the metal surface, $H_2(g) \rightarrow 2H(ad)$, where the gaseous and adsorbed states of hydrogen are represented as (g) and (ad), respectively.
+As hydrogen is absorbed into the bulk of a metal via its surface, let us first consider the adsorption process of hydrogen at the metal surface, where the gaseous and adsorbed states of hydrogen are represented as (g) and (ad), respectively.
 Hydrogen molecules (H_2) that reach the metal surface (M) dissociate at the surface and are adsorbed as H atoms (Fig. 1).
-In this process, the potential energy of H_2 is represented by two variables: the interatomic distance, d, and the height relative to the surface metal atom, z.
-Assume that the axis between the two H atoms is parallel to the surface and that the center of gravity is always on the vertical dotted line in Fig. 1.
-Fig. 2 shows the potential energy contour plot for the dissociation at the surface.
-The numerical values represent the potential energy in kJ per mole of H_2 .
-The solid line spacing is 20 kJ mol-1, the dashed line spacing is 100 kJ mol-1, and the spacing between solid and dashed lines is 80 kJ mol-1.
+Here, the potential energy of H_2 is dependent on two variables: the inter-atomic distance, d, and the height relative to the surface metal atom, z.
+Assume that the axis along the two H atoms is parallel to the surface and that the center of gravity is always on the vertical dotted line in Fig. 1.